Pattaya: Media and communications

 Several local foreign-language newspapers and magazines are published either weekly or monthly, especially in English, Russian, and German.
 The English-language newspapers include the Pattaya Mail and Pattaya People.
 The Pattaya News is an online portal that writes the local news in six languages.
 DER FARANG is a German-language newspaper published every 14 days.
 Thailands Tidende is a Norwegian-language newspaper published monthly.

 In popular media

 The novel Platform by French author Michel Houellebecq prominently features the city of Pattaya as well as its nightlife.

+The GMMTV Boys' Love (BL) series Moonlight Chicken (2023) is set in Pattaya.